tlswg/tls13-spec/draft-ietf-tls-tls13.md

    1.3" column with the following four values: "Client", indicating that the server shall not send them.
 "Clear", indicating that they shall be in the ServerHello.
-"Encrypted", indicating that they shall be in the EncryptedExtensions block, "Early", indicating that they shall be only in the client's 0-RTT EncryptedExtensions block, and "No" indicating that they are not used in TLS 1.3.
+"Encrypted", indicating that they shall be in the EncryptedExtensions block, and "No" indicating that they are not used in TLS 1.3.
 This column [shall be/has been] initially populated with the values in this document.
    IANA [shall update/has updated] this registry to add a